ElvisCuiHan/scGTM/README.md

 # scKGAM: Single-cell gene expression kinetics generalized additive model

-**scBCM** is the abbreviation for *Single-cell Bell Shape Curve Model*.
+**scKGAM** is the abbreviation for *Single-cell Gene Expression Kinetics Generalized Additive Model*.
 This is a Python package for modeling the statistical relationship between pseudotime and gene expression data.

-It is intended for bioinformatic scientists, applied statisticians, and students who prefer using Metaheuristic algorithms in solving their own bioinformatic optimization problems. scBCM is able to provide various marginal gene distributions with interpretable regression functions.
+It is intended for bioinformatic scientists, applied statisticians, and students who prefer using Metaheuristic algorithms in solving their own bioinformatic optimization problems. scKGAM is able to provide various marginal gene distributions with interpretable regression functions.
 Check out more features!

 * **Free software:** MIT license
 * **Documentation:** https://test.pypi.org/project/scBCM/0.2/.